PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 toggle caption

-"Bahamians only" is printed on an advertisement for an apartment in Nassau, where thousands of Haitians and other evacuees are seeking shelter after losing their homes to Hurricane Dorian.
+"Bahamians only" is printed on an advertisement for an apartment in Nassau.
+Some recent immigrants and others who have lived in the Bahamas for generations say that they face discrimination by their Bahamanian neighbors.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.